Routing

 ->addRoute('<presenter>/<action>');

-You can also use wildcards in your domain name:
+Wildcards can also be used in the domain name:

 $router = new RouteList;